 Yes, absolutely.
 Knowing that something so traumatising has happened to your child can be extremely upsetting and difficult to manage.
 Make sure you look after yourself and get the support you need from trusted friends, family and professionals.

 Things may feel different, and knowing something so traumatising has happened to your child can be extremely upsetting and difficult to manage.
-With the right support, healing is possible.
+Things might not be the same as they were before, but with the right support, healing is possible.
 Cambridge Rape Crisis offers advocacy, counselling and email and telephone support.

 Whatever you are feeling is ok.
 There is no right or wrong way to respond.
 Be kind to yourself.